 - Healthy fats: Coconut oil, olive oil, avocado oil, coconut butter, sesame oil.

 - Avocados: Avocados can be added to our daily meals.

-- Nonstarchy vegetables: Broccoli, tomatoes, mushrooms, peppers can also be consumed.
+- Nonstarchy vegetables: Broccoli, tomatoes, mushrooms, and peppers can also be consumed.

 Foods to Avoid:

 Avoid foods rich in carbs while following a keto diet.
 The following food should be restricted.